 All students over the age of 6 should participate in narrations.
 Tell your students before you begin reading that they will be expected to narrate, or tell you what they heard, when you finish reading.
 Ask for narrations from the youngest student to the oldest.
 When beginning narration, choose a short passage.
 Older students can narrate longer passages after practice.

-It can be boring for mother to always say, “Tell me what we read today.”
-To keep it interesting you can use a narration jar or a narration cube.
+It can be boring to always say, “Tell me what we read today.”
+To keep it interesting we use a combination of ideas.
+Sometimes we use a narration jar to add variety.

 Penny Gardner has information about a narration cube and how to create one.